 A recent study found an estimated annual loss of almost $83.5 million in personal income to Oregon’s economy from just 25 selected weed species.
 These costs are estimated to balloon to $1.8 billion if invasive weeds are left untreated.
-We all pay the bill for the invasion of weeds species through increased food costs, higher taxes, and decreased property values.
-These impacts clearly show the economic benefits associated with controlling invasive weeds
+We all foot the bill for invasive species through increased food costs, increased costs of natural resources, higher taxes, and decreased property values.
+These impacts clearly show the economic benefits associated with controlling invasive weeds.

 Invasive species also impact the natural beauty of the landscape.
-They replace our native plants that fish and wildlife depend upon for food and shelter.
-In this way, they replace our natural wonders with a weedy and degraded landscape that is less “Oregon-like”.
+They replace our native plants, that fish and wildlife depend upon for food and shelter.
+In this way, invasive weeds replace our natural wonders with a degraded landscape that is less “Oregon-like”.